The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 #### Reaper Fundamentals

 * Gibbet and Gallows are positional weaponskills.
 Gibbet receives additional damage if you use it from the targets flank and Gallows receives the bonus if used from targets rear.
 These abilities also buff each other, whenever you use Gibbet your next Gallows will be buffed and when you use Gallows your next Gibbet will be buffed.
 This buff lasts for 60 seconds and will also upgrade your Bloodstalk into an Unveiled Gibbet or Unveiled Gallows based on whichever buff you have.
-When you see these weaponskills mentioned, you can do either or but always make sure you are using the buffed version if applicable.
+When you see these weaponskills mentioned, you can do either/or, but always make sure you are using the buffed version if applicable.

   * The Unveiled Gibbet or Gallows does not consume the buff.
 * Shadow of Death applies the Death's Design debuff to your target, Whorl of Death applies the debuff to all targets within 5 yalms.
 This debuff can stack on itself with a maximum duration of 60s.